 Antipodes believe in natural skincare with scientific validation so all their products are heavily tested for their skin-enhancing abilities and if the scientific investigations show that a product doesn’t make any difference to the skin, the company simply stops working on it and the product will never make it to the market.

-Antipodes are no doubt a very special company with strong beliefs and when choosing their products you can rest assured you will be buying extremely high-quality and premium formulations.
+Antipodes are no doubt a very special company with strong beliefs and when choosing their products you can rest assured you will be buying extremely high-quality and premium formulations with ingredients that work.
 Their speciality is anti-ageing so if you are 25+ their natural products will be especially appealing.

-My skin is a combination type with oily t-zone and proneness to blemishes and I thought Antipodes Gel Cleanser would be perfect for it.
+My skin is a combination type with oily t-zone and proneness to blemishes and I thought Antipodes Juliet Skin-Brightening Gel Cleanser would be perfect for it.

 The cleanser contains extracts from New Zealand superfruit kiwi and hibiscus bloom which help to exfoliate the skin, removing any dead skin cells and revealing healthier looking skin underneath.
 I always love how soft my skin feels after cleansing – these extracts are no doubt working.
 Surprisingly, the cleanser is not grainy at all so you would wonder how the skin actually gets exfoliated but it does.